Francesco Schiavone: Immense wealth

-The Casalesi clan gathered immense wealth with skimming of public contracts for the construction of the A1 highway Rome-Naples and the prison in Santa Maria Capua Vetere.
+The Casalesi clan gathered immense wealth by skimming public contracts for the construction of the A1 highway Rome-Naples and the prison in Santa Maria Capua Vetere.
 Ironically, many of its members ended up in that same prison.
 They also were active in waste management from the north of Italy in Caserta, and the distribution racket of dairy products by Parmalat and Cirio.
 Profits were invested in real estate in Parma and Milan.

-According to author Roberto Saviano, raised in Casal di Principe, the Schiavone family is immensely rich: "In two legal proceedings against the Schiavone family in August 1996, authorities confiscated 450 billion lire; a year later, they seized another 515 billion.
-That adds up to US$788 million … from just one of the many families that make up the Casalesi, an amount that would bring any business to its knees.
+According to the author Roberto Saviano, raised in Casal di Principe, the Schiavone family is immensely rich: "In two legal proceedings against the Schiavone family in August 1996, authorities confiscated 450 billion lire; a year later, they seized another 515 billion.
+That adds up to US$788 million… from just one of the many families that make up the Casalesi, an amount that would bring any business to its knees.
 But the Schiavone family and the Casalesi continue to prosper.
 All told, they are estimated to be worth about US$47 billion."
 The patrimony is managed by his wife Giuseppina Nappa and his brother Walter.

 Life sentence

 He was finally sentenced to life on 19 June 2008, after a 10-year trial, named the Spartacus Trial, against 36 members of the Casalesi clan charged with a string of murders and other crimes.
 Over the course of the first trial and the last appeal, five people involved in the case were murdered, including an interpreter.
 A judge and two journalists received death threats.

-All defendants were found guilty, and 16 will never be released.
+All defendants were found guilty, and 16 will be imprisoned for life.
 Schiavone’s lieutenant, Francesco Bidognetti, known as 'Cicciott' 'e Mezzanotte' (Midnight Frankie), was also given life imprisonment.
-Michele Zagaria, another Casalesi bosses, got the same sentence but was on the run and was included in the list of most wanted fugitives in Italy, until his arrest on 7 December 2011.
+Michele Zagaria, another Casalesi boss, got the same sentence but was on the run and was included in the list of most wanted fugitives in Italy, until his arrest on December 7, 2011.

+In March 2024 he decided to collaborate with justice after almost 26 years in prison.[26]
+However, already in the following July the Naples Prosecutor's Office decided to interrupt the collaboration process since Schiavone did not provide useful statements during the interrogations and it was therefore ordered that he return to article 41-bis.